 The final score from the match didn’t make the classified results, but chalk up three points on the road for Doe Sport.

 PRESS RELEASE issued by Almond Bank Communications.
-You too can post your story ideas for journalists (aka Press or media releases), on allmediascotland.com.
-Email email@example.com for more information.
+You too can post your story ideas for journalists (aka press or media releases), on this site.
+Email firstname.lastname@example.org for more information.